• Skip to primary navigation

 Jump to Recipe

-Famous Taiwanese popcorn chicken recipe with juicy chicken pieces, crispy coating, aromatic basil, and seasoning salt mix.
+Famous Taiwanese Popcorn Chicken recipe with juicy chicken pieces, crispy coating, aromatic basil, and simple seasoning salt mix.
 One of the best Asian popcorn chicken recipes that all kids and adults enjoy!
-Perfect appetizer for all occasions.

 Taiwanese popcorn chicken with basil leaves in the grey plate.

-Taiwanese fried chicken is one of the most popular street food in Taiwan.
-Also known as Taiwanese salt and pepper fried chicken and can be found in the menu of Taiwanese restaurants and takeout across the world.
-Crispy chicken tossed with basil and salt and chilli seasoning powder mix.
+Taiwanese fried chicken is one of the most popular street foods in Taiwan.
+It is also known as Taiwanese salt and pepper fried chicken and can be found on the menus of Taiwanese restaurants and takeout restaurants worldwide.

-If you love Chinese Takeaway style recipes, you will definitely like our viewer's favourite popular Taiwanese Fried Chicken, Salt and Pepper Chicken and Crispy Salt and Chilli Chicken recipes.
+If you love Asian fried chicken recipes, you will definitely like our viewers' favourite Taiwanese Fried Chicken Cutlets, Chinese Salt and Pepper Chicken and Crispy Salt and Chilli Chicken recipes.

 Jump to: